un1cum/Beast_Bomber/README.md

 |---------|-------------|
 |   40    | 60 seconds  |

-# 📌 Email
+# 📌 Email info

 Beast Bomber supports the following email services (from which spam will be sent): **mail.ru, yahoo, rambler.**

-# 📌 Telegram
+# 📌 Telegram info

-The attack occurs as follows:
+How the script sends messages:

 Beast Bomber logs into the accounts that you put in your input\telegram_accounts folder and sends the message you write from them.